Frequently Asked Questions About Therapy

 Just yourself.
 Going to therapy can be very stressful.
 This is normal, but don’t let it get in the way of coming in.
 You might feel very anxious the night before or on the way in and again, this is normal.
 The hardest step is generally making an appointment and showing up.
 Our first session I try to keep pretty light and easy, you’ve got enough stress going on I don’t need to overload you further.

 I see mostly adults and a few mature teenagers in the Denver metro area.
-This includes: stay-at-home-moms, nurses, pilots, call center workers, unemployed people, students, veterans, yoga instructors, martial artists, artists, bikers, and others.
-My office is near to people living in Parker, Highlands Ranch, Centennial, Lone Tree, Littleton, DTC, Greenwood Village, and other suburbs on the south side of Denver.
+I’ve worked with people from all walks of life including: stay-at-home-moms, nurses, pilots, call center workers, unemployed people, students, veterans, yoga instructors, martial artists, artists, bikers, and others.
+My office is in the DTC near I-25 and Orchard.

 I see clients from 9am to 8pm Monday through Friday, and on Saturdays from 9am to 2pm.